S2E/s2e-old/docs/ImageInstallation.rst

 There will be compatibility problems if you use QEMU that comes with your system (especially when saving/restoring snapshots).

-``$S2EDIR`` refers to the directory were S2E is installed.
+``$S2EDIR`` refers to the directory where S2E is installed.
 The paths below assume you followed the installation tutorials.

 ::